Read below to find out all the current fishing conditions around The Bait Box.

 Snook are cruising around and hitting live Pinfish as well as Vudu and Live Target lures.
 Redfish reports are coming in more each day!
 We’ve received many reports of Trout, Ladyfish, Pompano and Snook right off the pier!
 Fishing is great.
 Redfish are appearing, Pompano, Snook, and Ladyfish along with Whiting and many reports Flounder along the pilings of the pier.
 Come in for a few dozen Shrimp or Pinfish, they are irresistible!
 Abundant baitfish have also been spotted.
 Blacktip sharks have been caught using Spanish mackerel.
 Spanish mackerel have also been spotted here as well as other areas.
 Snook are in and biting on Pinfish as well as cut baits such as frozen Threadfins and Ladyfish and Mullet in the early morning and at dusk.
 Pompano jigs in assorted colors are hot right now!

 Pine Island Sound

-Huge Snook are here!
-We have tarpon crabs!
-Tarpon, Redfish, Snapper, Jacks and good sized Trout, Whiting and Flounder are being caught.
+Huge Snook are here along with Redfish and Tarpon!
+Mangrove Snapper, Jacks, and good sized Trout, Whiting and Flounder are being caught.
 Check out our Photo Gallery!
 Lots of Ladyfish are being caught as well.

 Snook and Redfish!
-Some Shark activity much like Bowman’s Beach, this area has been a staple of large shark fishing for a long time.
+Lots of Shark activity much like Bowman’s Beach, and Turner Beach this area has been a staple of large shark fishing for a long time.
 Many reports of large Snook and Reds hitting cut bait as well as live Pinfish and shrimp.
 Seatrout, lots of Ladyfish and Whiting caught on live Bait Box shrimp, have come in recently.
 Mullet, Spanish Mackerel, Threadfins, and chunks of Stingray are what the shark are biting.
 Bowmans beach is hot with action right now.